Quantum GraviElectro Dynamics: Yang--Mills--Utiyama Lagrangian

-Although we keep all components of the spin-connection fields in the above calculations, the result includes only components appearing in (\ref{wpolvec}); thus, our parameterizations of ghost field, (\ref{scalarchi}), is consistent with that of the connection fields.
-Consequently, the interaction terms consist of scalar ghost/anti-ghost fields and polarization vectors $\omega_{\dot{a}}^{ b}$.
+Although we keep all components of the spin connection fields in the above calculations, the result includes only components appearing in (\ref{wpolvec}); thus, our parameterisations of ghost field, (\ref{scalarchi}), is consistent with that of the connection fields.
+Consequently, the interaction terms consist of scalar ghost/anti-ghost fields and polarisation vectors $\hat\omega_{\dot{a}}^{ b}$.

 The nilpotent of gravitational fields ensures the BRST invariance of the gravitational Lagrangian, such that: